neohlm/my-virtual-cv-html-css-js/README.md

 ## Overview

-This Virtual CV is a dynamic and interactive personal portfolio built with HTML, CSS, and JavaScript.
+This Virtual CV is a dynamic and interactive personal portfolio built with HTML, CSS and JavaScript.
 It showcases my skills, projects and professional background in a visually engaging and accessible format.
 Designed for easy navigation and responsiveness, the CV highlights my strengths in front-end development, creative UI design and foundational computing concepts.
 Whether you're a potential employer, collaborator or fellow coder, this project offers a quick and simple but yet comprehensive glance into who I am as a person and what I do.

 ## Features